2023 Overwatch League season: Rosters construction

-Prior to the start of the season, all teams are required to have minimum of six players, and a maximum of 12 players, signed to season-long contracts.
-Teams can players to a minimum of one season and could add an option to extend that contract for an additional year, if they so chose.
-Teams were also allowed to sign players to short-term 30-day contracts, which can only be used on a given player once per season, and two-way contracts.
+Prior to the start of the season, all teams were required to have a minimum of six players and a maximum of 12 players signed to season-long contracts.
+Teams could sign players for a minimum of one season and could add an option to extend that contract for an additional year if they chose to do so.
+Teams were also allowed to sign players to short-term 30-day contracts, which could only be used on a given player once per season, and two-way contracts.
 The league reduced the minimum age required to compete from 18 to 17.
 Additionally, the minimum salary was increased to US$54,249.
 The free agency window was initially planned to open on November 19, 2022.
-However, after the announcement that Blizzard licensing agreement with NetEase in China would expire on January 23, 2023, the league delayed the beginning of free agency to December 2, 2022.
+However, after the announcement that Blizzard's licensing agreement with NetEase in China would expire on January 23, 2023, the league delayed the beginning of free agency to December 2, 2022.
 A day before the new start of free agency, the league once again moved back its starting date to December 23.

 Teams and regions

-Several teams have been relocated for the 2023 season.
+Several teams relocated for the 2023 season.
 The Paris Eternal relocated to Las Vegas and rebranded to the Vegas Eternal.
 With their relocation, they became the first OWL team to relocate to a different city.
 The relocation also left the London Spitfire as the only European representative in the league.
 The Philadelphia Fusion also relocated to Seoul and rebranded to the Seoul Infernal, marking the first time that an OWL team has made a full rebrand.
 Since the 2020 season, the Fusion had been running their operations in South Korea; with the rebrand, the Infernal made Seoul their permanent base of operation.
 The Los Angeles Valiant, who had been competing out of China in the East Region for the past several seasons, returned to the West Region.
 The 2022 season champions Dallas Fuel also moved from the West region to the East.

-Due to Blizzard's licensing agreement with NetEase in China ending, resulting in the four Chinese OWL teams not legally allowed to play Overwatch 2 in their country, the East Region will be expanding to allow Contenders teams to compete in the OWL.
-A total of 12 teams from several Contenders regions will play in Spring Stage Opens, and the top teams from the Open will play in the OWL Spring Stage.
+Due to Blizzard's licensing agreement with NetEase in China ending, which resulted in the four Chinese OWL teams not being legally allowed to play Overwatch 2 in their country, the East Region expanded to allow Contenders teams to compete in the OWL.
+A total of 12 teams from several Contenders regions played in Spring Stage Opens, and the top teams from the Opens played in the OWL Spring Stage.
+Moreover, the league announced on April 18, 2023, that the Chengdu Hunters would not play in the Spring Stage qualifiers, as the Hunters were "[contemplating] the future direction of their team."